CherryLend/cherrylend-v2-spec/README.md

 ## Smart Contract Technical Implementation

 ### Get Loan
-##### High-Level Implementation
+#### High-Level Implementation
-To validate a loan we will create a data type named ValidateLoanInfo that has the following properties
+To validate a loan we will construct the two lists of ValidateLoanInfo that has the following properties from the input loan UTxOs and output collateral UTxOs
 ```
 pub type ValidateLoanInfo {
   loan_amount: Int,